bpineau/katafygio/README.md

 ## Installation

-You can find pre-built binaries in the [releases](https://github.com/bpineau/katafygio/releases) page, ready to run on your desktop or in a cluster.
+You can find pre-built binaries in the [releases](https://github.com/bpineau/katafygio/releases) page, ready to run on your desktop or in a Kubernetes cluster.

 We also provide a [docker image](https://hub.docker.com/r/bpineau/katafygio/).